Hussien-LTS/Web-Development-Bootcamp/README.md

 ### Postman is a tool that allows us to test our backend without needing a frontend.
 We can test our routes and see what data is being sent back to us

-- Test different routes, while the server running with nodemon
+- Test different routes, while the server is running with nodemon

 ---
 <br>